dmitriy-yefremov/dmitriy-yefremov.github.io/_posts/2015-10-24-fast-functional-tests-play.md

 ```

 The test uses [WS API](https://www.playframework.com/documentation/2.4.x/ScalaWS) to hit the application
 via the HTTP interface.
-One important part to notice is it does not use
+One important part to notice is that it does not use
 [WithServer](https://www.playframework.com/documentation/2.4.x/api/scala/index.html#play.api.test.WithServer) to start a
 fake application.
 It requires you to start the application yourself before running the test.
 Thus the test will fail if
 executed by simply running `play it:test`.

-In order to make the test pass we need to start our application before running the test and shut the application down
+In order to make test pass we need to start our application before running test and shut the application down
-after the test finishes.
+after test finishes.
 It could be done manually, but there is a better way.
 There are very convenient hooks available
 in SBT: [sbt.Tests#Setup](http://www.scala-sbt.org/0.13/api/index.html#sbt.Tests$$Setup) and
 [sbt.Tests#Cleanup](http://www.scala-sbt.org/0.13/api/index.html#sbt.Tests$$Cleanup).
 We will use them to start and stop
 the application when running integration tests.
 We can see how it works by adding the following to `build.sbt`: